jackjburnett/VirtualLeverlessReceiver/README.md

 ## Overview

 VirtualLeverless Receiver is a simple Python-based UDP server that enables [VirtualLeverless](https://github.com/jackjburnett/VirtualLeverless) to communicate with a Windows PC.
-VirtualLeverless Receiver allows you to host a UDP Server that create a virtual controller for each IP address that connects to it.
-Each virtual controller uses the [VigEm Client](https://github.com/nefarius/ViGEmClient) to simulate the pressing and releasing of buttons and triggers of an Xbox 360 Controller.
+VirtualLeverless Receiver creates a virtual controller for each IP address that connects to it, using the [VigEm Client](https://github.com/nefarius/ViGEmClient) to simulate the pressing and releasing of buttons and triggers of an Xbox 360 Controller.

-## Features

-- **Xbox 360 Mapping**:
-- **Multiple Connections**: The UDP server can handle multiple connections at once.

 ## Installation